kragorg/dng/chapters/2025-04-13 — Dungeons and Gardens.md

 They agree.
 Whisper, Scarlet, and Doctor Pepe head for the provision yurts near The Buyer’s large dwelling, the spot Morgo indicated.
 Wind tugs their cloaks as they navigate snow-dusted paths between structures.

 Meanwhile, Kragor, Halite, Elara, and a subdued Gerhard seek Orvo Mustave’s yurt.
-They find it slightly apart, smaller than theirs, smoke rising bravely against the grey sky.
+They find it slightly apart, smaller than theirs, smoke rising bravely against the gray sky.
 Before it, a modest campfire struggles against the cold.
 A young dwarf sits beside the flames, shortsword across his lap.
 His dark, relatively short beard frames a face marked by a prominent scar— three ragged lines, like a claw mark dragged across his cheek.
 He looks up as they approach, warming his hands.

 “Oh, hey,” he calls out, his voice rough but friendly enough.
 “How y’all doing?”